 In 1999 I started DIVORCE, a record label for experimental and underground music that would go on to garner international attention for its LP and short format releases by artists My Cat Is An Alien, Jerry Granelli, Noveller/Aidan Baker, Shearing Pinx, You’ll Never Get to Heaven, Gown, and many more.
 In 2007 I used the label to launch a related festival event—OBEY Convention.
-Now heading into its tenth year, OBEY Convention has grown into one of Canada’s most popular niche music and arts happenings.
+Now heading into its twelfth year, OBEY Convention has grown into one of Canada’s most popular niche music and arts happenings.

 At the end of the ninth season, I handed OBEY Convention over to my longtime partners Andrew Patterson and Kat Shubaly, who, along with the board of directors, continue to build the organization into a pillar of the Halifax arts community.
 I occasionally offer my guidance to the crew, but I prefer to watch from a distance as the event I love so dearly evolves.

 In recent years I have shifted much of my focus to filmmaking—primarily screenwriting—in partnership with Seth Smith and our company CUT/OFF/TAIL.
 I began working with CUT/OFF/TAIL when in 2010 I co-wrote (with Seth) and co-produced (with Seth and his wife and our business partner, Nancy Urich) the micro-budget cult hit Lowlife.
-That film went on to premiere at Fantasia in 2012 and win the Audience Choice Award at Atlantic Film Festival in the same year.
+Lowlife was also my acting debut.
+The film would go on to premiere at Fantasia in 2012 and win the Audience Choice Award at Atlantic Film Festival in the same year.
 VICE called it “the feel bad hit of the summer.”

 To get in touch, email chikwhite[at]gmail[dot]com.

 Check out the chik white page for information on my music and acting work.